 Surface water runoff that comes in contact with solid waste is considered leachate.
-Surface water (leachate) flows into low, bermed areas allowing percolation.
-If this low area is needed for operational purposes, the liquid will be pumped to the nearest manhole.
-To minimize the amount of surface debris entering the manholes, the County will use a screened suction intake on the pump and/or hay bales or silt fences placed around the pump intake.
-Immediately after pumping begins and after pumping is complete, the operator will look into the manhole for surface debris and sedimentation.
+Surface water (leachate) will be directed into low, bermed areas.
+If this low area is needed to collect leachate generate from runoff for operational purposes, the low area will be excavated downstream and away from the working face.
+Liquids in the low area will be allowed to percolate or will be pumped to the nearest manhole or lift station.
+To minimize the amount of surface debris entering the manholes or lift station, the County will use a screened suction intake on the pump and/or hay bales or silt fences placed around the pump intake.
+Immediately after pumping begins and after pumping is complete, the operator will look into the manhole, if pumped to the manholes directly, for surface debris and sedimentation.
 Surface debris and sediment will be removed from the manhole using a vacuum assisted truck.